California Consumer Privacy Act (CCPA)

 - Have over $25 million in yearly gross revenue

 - Generate more than half of their yearly revenue by selling California residents’ personal information

-How to Become CCPA Compliant
+How to Become Maintain a Business's CCPA Compliance

 Remaining compliant with the CCPA is important for businesses that collect personal information from California residents because there are some stiff penalties for the failure to do so.
 To avoid these penalties, businesses must: